harsh6183/Crud-Project/README.md

 # 📝 CRUD Application

 This is a full-stack **CRUD (Create, Read, Update, Delete)** application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-It allows users to perform all CRUD operations with a user-friendly interface and backend API.
+It allows users to perform CRUD operations with a user-friendly interface and backend API.

 ## 🚀 Features